Evidence-Based-Management/EBM_Back/README.md

 ## Run the project in Docker
 1. Install Docker
+2. Run ./gradlew bootBuildImage --imageName=springbootdemo
-2. Update the path [Your_Path_To_Scripts] in docker-compose.yml aiming at your scripts path
+3. Update the path [Your_Path_To_Scripts] in docker-compose.yml aiming at your scripts path
-3. Run the command:
+4. Run the command:

    ``` docker-compose up ```